josiaholatunde/TrelloAPI/README.md

 The Application uses JWT token authentication to ensure that only logged in users have access to admin and user roles.
 The pictures of users are stored using cloudinary's API.

+The Application has methods to seed random users alongside dummy comments, bookings, features, etc.

 The application's front end was written in ANGULAR 6 while the Web API was written with ASPNETCORE 2.1